Aym3nJ/i3blocks-crypto/README.md

 ## Ideas

-* Add option to use Bitfinex API instead of CoinMarketCap.
-Perhaps use any exchange with ccxt
 * Trigger something when block is clicked.
 Open coin's information in web browser, or copy the current price, or open exchange in web browser, etc.
 * Add indicator functionality.
 Alert whenever an indicator has a crossover, SMA?
 PSAR? etc.